 Our Regional-Inspired Gift Baskets Include ALL of the Following:

-- QTY 1 FRAMED Colored Print of the Specific Region’s Crest or Flag
+- QTY 1 Colored Print of the Specific Region’s Crest or Flag

 - QTY 2 One (1) LB Bags of All Natural Pasta